 Bill joined CCA in 2012.
 Bill has more than 30 years of experience advocating for environmental and public interest causes.
 He has authored numerous reports and articles on energy and environmental issues and testifies frequently before the State Legislature, Air Resources Board, and other agencies.
 From 2000-2011, he represented Sierra Club California on a variety of environmental issues and was honored in 2003 with the Mary Ferguson Award for outstanding service and in 2011 with the John Zierold Award for outstanding legislative advocacy.
 Bill was named a winner of the 2022 Haagen-Smit Award and a Clean Air Champion in 2007 by the Central Valley Air Quality Coalition.
 Bill received his A.B. in American Civilization, magna cum laude, Phi Beta Kappa, from Brown University and his J.D. magna cum laude, from the State University of New York at Buffalo Law School.

-Neil Navin is vice president, clean energy innovations for Southern California Gas Company (SoCalGas), a Sempra Energy regulated California utility.
+Neil Navin is Chief Clean Fuels Officer for Southern California Gas Company (SoCalGas), a Sempra Energy regulated California utility.
 He oversees SoCalGas’ comprehensive portfolio of clean energy strategies, innovations and projects to support the utility’s role as a long-term leader enabling California’s clean energy future.
 Navin’s focus is on delivering tangible innovations and projects in new and growing markets, including renewable natural gas, hydrogen and fuel cells, all of which are aligned to SoCalGas’ mission, strategy and sustainability plan.

 Previously, Navin was vice president of construction for SoCalGas and SDG&E.